gabrieu-amaral/gabrieu-amaral/README.md

 ### Olá 🙅‍♂️

-- dev junior 🤓
+- UX UI developer 🤓
 - alphadust in other places 📷🐤
-- I'm originally from journalism and content creation 👀